close

 Advantages of transfer moulding

-There is a short manufacturing phase than compression moulding because multiple cavities can be used
+• There is a shorter manufacturing phase than compression moulding because multiple cavities can be used

 Disadvantages of transfer moulding

-Ultimately, making the decision about which rubber moulding process is best for your application is largely dependent on the cost, time, and volume pressures.
-No one of the processes mentioned above is better than the other; they are all applicable depending on your requirements.
+Ultimately, deciding which rubber moulding process is best for your application depends on the cost, time, and volume pressures.
+No one of the processes mentioned above is better than the other; they all apply to your requirements.

-Here at Martin’s Rubber, we have 150 years of experience in the industry and our team of experts are able to provide the correct guidance and advice on which technique is best suited to your application.
+Here at Martin’s Rubber, we have 150 years of industry experience, and our rubber experts can provide the correct guidance and advice on which technique best suits your application.
+For all questions, be sure to contact us, or to learn more about rubber moulding, check out our technical articles.

 Speak to one